 We’re working to make all of your interactions with us easier.
-To do this, we need you to provide us with 100 points of ID when you first formally interact with us.
+To do this, we need you to provide us with proof of your identity when you first formally interact with us.
 This will usually be when you apply for an ARN.
 We won’t ask you to provide us with proof of your identity again, but we may need to check you are who you say if you ring us or email us.

 If you apply for an ASIC or AVID card you will need to comply with the provider’s identification requirements.